akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/guide/1-event-sourced-shopping-cart.md

 ### State

 Items added to the Cart are added to a `Map`.
-The contents of the `Map` comprise the Cart’s state along with a customer id and customer category for the customer owning the cart, if set, and a checkout timestamp if the cart was checked out:
+The contents of the `Map` comprise the Cart’s state along with an optional checkout timestamp, which is set when the cart is checked out:

 Scala
 :  @@snip [ShoppingCart.scala](/samples/grpc/shopping-cart-service-scala/src/main/scala/shopping/cart/ShoppingCart.scala) { #state }